Geographical accessibility

 Basic education is mostly realized in the basic school (základní škola), which comprises 9 years and is divided into the first stage (years 1–5, primary education) and the second stage (years 6-9, lower secondary education).
 It is still, however, possible for a school to comprise fewer than all (9) years; schools with separate first stage are usual.

 Pupils are usual grouped into classes by age.
-In the first stage of education, one class can comprise pupils from more than one year of the first stage – schools with mixed classes (so-called málotřídní škola).
+However, one class can comprise pupils from more than one year of a given stage – schools with mixed classes (so-called málotřídní škola).

 An exceptionally talented pupil can be transferred to a higher year without completing the previous year, although such cases are exceptional.
 A failing pupil can repeat a year, but no more than once in a stage.
 (For more on grade skipping and repeating a year see Progression of pupils.)